Montejurra incidents: The incident

 According to the memoirs of General Sáenz de Santa María, the conspiracy was organized in the office of General Juan Campano, the general director of the Guardia Civil.
-Sáenz de Santamaría said that Campano stated that Arias Navarro, the Prime Minister, and Fraga, the minister of Interior, approved the operation.
+Sáenz de Santa María said Campano stated that Prime Minister Arias Navarro and Interior Minister Fraga approved the operation.

-Although the murders took place in close proximity to security forces, they did not arrest anyone nor seize weapons.
+Although the murders took place in close proximity to security forces, they did not arrest anyone nor seize any weapons.
 There was photographic evidence of one of the right-wing terrorists taking part in the shootings, but he was not brought to trial.

-Consequences
+Consequences and follow-up

 Under pressure from the Carlist Party, the government indicted two Spanish citizens, José Luis Marín García Verde and Hermenegildo García Llorente, for murder.
 The government released them without trial as part of a blanket amnesty for political prisoners in March 1977.

-On November 11, 2003, after various failures, one of the Carlist Party's motions led to the Spanish high court ruling that the two dead Carlists were victims of terrorism.
+On 11 November 2003, after various failures, one of the Carlist Party's motions led to the Spanish high court ruling that the two dead Carlists were victims of terrorism.
 This enabled their families to claim compensation from the Spanish Government.

-On behalf of the victims, in January 2007 Spanish lawyer José Angel Pérez Nievas pressed charges against Rodolfo Almirón, leader of the Triple A, saying he should be tried for his alleged actions during the Montejurra events.
+On behalf of the victims, in January 2007 Spanish lawyer José Angel Pérez Nievas pressed charges against Rodolfo Almirón, the leader of Triple A, saying he should be tried for his alleged actions during the Montejurra events.
 He had been apprehended in Spain in December 2006, following an arrest warrant for charges of murder and an extradition request issued by a judge in Argentina.
 While Almirón was returned to Argentina, he suffered a stroke and was unable to represent himself at trial.
-It was suspended and he was kept in jail in detention.
-He died in 2009.
+It was suspended and he was kept in detention, dying in 2009.

+José Miguel Ruiz de Gordoa Armentia, son of the 1976 civil governor of Navarre, José Ruiz de Gordoa Quintana, when on his deathbed wrote a note, to be released after his death; it was made public in 2025.
+In the note he claims that on May 8 his father dined with Ramón Merino, at the time reportedly a close collaborator of Juan Carlos, who has just arrived from Madrid.
+Moreover, on the very day Ruiz de Gordoa Quintana had a phone conversation with the king.
+Quoting other anecdotal evidence Ruiz de Gordoa Armentia suggests that Juan Carlos was fully aware of administrative and security manoeuvres, taken prior to the incident.
+So far the former king has not commented the allegations.